 The school is charged with the responsibility of accounting for students throughout the day and for all school sponsored activities off campus and beyond regular school hours.
 Consequently, if a student misses a class and does not have permission to do so, the school will treat this as a serious matter.
-To emphasize this, any student who cuts class(es) will be referred to the Upper School Dean of Student Life for counseling and possible additional disciplinary action.
+To emphasize this, any student who cuts class(es) will be referred to the Head of Upper School for counseling and possible additional disciplinary action.

 Lateness to class is disruptive to the learning environment and is, therefore, highly discouraged.
 Unexcused lateness, in addition to being disruptive, is very disrespectful towards the students and the teacher of that class.
-Therefore, students who are repeatedly late to a class should be counseled by the teacher of the class.
-If this does not result in the student changing their behavior, the teacher should then contact the student's advisor and parent/guardian.
-If this also does not result in the student demonstrating appropriate behavior, then the student should be referred to the Upper School Dean of Student Life.
+Therefore, students who are repeatedly late to a class will be counseled by the teacher of the class.
+If this does not result in the student changing their behavior, the teacher will then contact the student's advisor and parent/guardian.
+If this also does not result in the student demonstrating appropriate behavior, then the student will be referred to the Head of Upper School.